coffeeSurplus/UniPlanner/README.md

 i've uploaded the application as an executable file to the releases section - there are two versions:
 * UniPlannerLarge - self-contained .exe file, ~170 Mb in size. does not require any extra installations.
-* UniPlannerSmall - framework-dependent .exe file. ~30 Mb in size. requires [.net 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed.
+* UniPlannerSmall - framework-dependent .exe file, ~30 Mb in size. requires [.net 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed.

 ## libraries used